mokita-j/pns/README.md

 The project consists of two main components:

 - `pns-app/`: A Next.js application that provides the user interface
-- `pns-v2/`: Solidity smart contracts that handle the core functionality
+- `pns-v2/`: Solidity smart contracts that handle the code service

 ### Frontend Application (`pns-app/`)